Fujifilm XF10 vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the XF10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XF10 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm XF10 and the Nikon D5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.